TTiannaiTT/TTiannaiTT.github.io/_pages/about.md

 ### About me

 I am an undergraduate student at Southeast University, under the supervision of Professors Ruiting Zhou and Hao Chen.
 My academic focus centers on **Artificial Intelligence and Machine Learning**, with a specialization in **Computer Vision and Multi-modal Learning**.
-In addition to my core research areas, I have a strong interest in **Robotics and Accelerated Computing**.
-Beyond my academic pursuits, I am passionate about coding and take great satisfaction in seeing the tangible results of my development efforts!
+Additionally, I am deeply interested in **Robotics and Accelerated Computing**.
+Outside of my academic work, I am passionate about coding and find great joy in seeing the practical outcomes of my development projects.

 ### Research Goal